 Seychelles has an impressive GDP per capita mainly because of its robust tourism industry, which contributes significantly to its GDP.

 Tourism accounts for about 40% of the national GDP and roughly 70% of foreign currency earnings.

 Historically, fishing formed the backbone of the economy, with tuna being the primary catch.
 However, in recent years, Seychelles has developed its tourism sector by expanding accommodation and facilities on the island.

 Mauritius is an island nation off the coast of Africa in the Indian Ocean.
 It is one of the most developing countries in Africa per capita.

-The economy of Mauritius was built on sugarcane plantations, but today it has diversified into textiles, tourism, and banking.
+They built the economy of Mauritius on sugarcane plantations, but today it has diversified into textiles, tourism, and banking.
 80% of its tourists are from other African countries, France, and the United Kingdom.

 The government is ballooning public debt to boost infrastructure to compete with its neighbor, the economic powerhouse of South Africa.

-Mauritius also has a free port regime which means that there are no taxes or tariffs on goods produced in Mauritius destined for export.
+Mauritius also has a free port regime, meaning there are no taxes or tariffs on goods produced in Mauritius destined for export.

 The exports for Mauritius mainly include clothing, sugar, and Guar Gum.